The Robert H. N. Ho Family Foundation Program in Buddhist Studies - ACLS

 • Early career scholars preparing manuscripts for publication

-• Scholars in Asia for writing effective applications
+• Scholars in Asia writing effective applications

 The Robert H. N. Ho Family Foundation Program in Buddhist Studies, administered by ACLS, is committed to inclusion, equity, and diversity as integral components of merit that enhance the scholarly enterprise.
 It is a priority of this program that cohorts of fellows and grantees be broadly inclusive of different backgrounds, cultures, and any aspects that make one unique.
 In Buddhist Studies we seek balance in regard to citizenship and university affiliation, as well as in languages, topics, Buddhist traditions, and locations of research.